-Calypso is Saint Francis Wolf Sanctuary’s newest arrival.
-She was originally kept in an apartment as a “pet” by a man in Oklahoma.
-When Animal Control discovered her, she was severely malnourished.
-Two wolfdog rescue organizations took her in, intending to adopt her out to a new family, but quickly discovered that Calypso is not appropriate as a pet!
+Calypso was originally kept in an apartment as a “pet” by a man in Oklahoma.
+When Animal Control discovered her, she was severely malnourished and was confiscated as a result.
+Two wolfdog rescue organizations took her in, intending to adopt her out to a new family, but quickly discovered that she is not a good pet!

-Calypso has inherited a dog’s boldness around people and a wolf’s wild instincts.
+Calypso has inherited a dog’s boldness around people and a wolf’s wild and unpredictable instincts.
 The result is that while she acts sweet at times, she is always looking to take advantage of people she views as “weak,” and can switch from sweet to calculating in an instant.
-She is one of our most dangerous animals, and yet another example of how wolfdogs, even those with lower wolf content, almost never make good pets!
+She is one of our most dangerous animals, and yet another example of how wolfdogs, almost never make good pets!